apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alabama Nitrogen Gas Execution Smith US UN React Call It Deeply Troubled Cruel Inhuman**
+**Fake explicit Taylor Swift images: White House is 'alarmed'**

-You can read more about it [here](https://www.ndtv.com/world-news/alabama-nitrogen-gas-execution-smith-us-un-react-call-it-deeply-troubled-cruel-inhuman-4939767).
+You can read more about it [here](https://abcnews.go.com/US/white-house-calls-legislation-regulate-ai-amid-explicit/story?id=106718520).

 ## Requirements
 - Python 3.8